firstsignal/activation-geometry-sentiment/README.md

 ## Future direction

-This is a static readout.
+This reads one model, offline.
 The natural extension is a live **geometric harness**: monitoring a model's proximity to interpretable directions during generation and using that geometry as a control surface — flagging or gating on approach to safety-relevant regions of activation space.
 That's the larger idea this artifact is the first step toward.

 ## Run it